tylerchism/Graphics-program/README.md

-This is a OpenGl based graphics program
+This is an OpenGl based graphics program